gabrielmulligan/fishersirisdataset/README.md

 # Legacy

-This dataset has become a test case for many statistical and machine learning projects, given Fisher's *linear discriminant model* and how the data collected by Anderson could be used to find a linear combination of features that characterize or separate two or more classes of objects/events i.e. could the length and width of the sepals and petals of these three Iris species be used to infer which species that data sample belongs to.
+This dataset has become a renowned test case for many statistical and machine learning projects, given Fisher's *linear discriminant model* and how the data collected by Anderson could be used to find a linear combination of features that characterize or separate two or more classes of objects/events i.e. the length and width of the sepals and petals of these three Iris species being used to infer which species that data sample belongs to.

 The fact that this dataset is available as part of the Scikit machine-learning library in Python - and therefore analyzed as part of many third-level courses - means that more and more students over a range of disciplines (e.g. IT, Maths, Biology) access and analyze this dataset each year to understand the groundbreaking work undertaken by Fisher and Anderson.